 App security is neither a feature nor a bonus – it is a fundamental need.
 Not only might a single breach cost your business millions of dollars, but also a lifetime of trust.
 That is why security should be a top focus from the minute the first line of code is written.

 While you were concentrating on creating the most intuitive, inventive, and interesting apps possible, security breaches shocked the cyber world, stealing millions of dollars.
-When we consider the relationship we have with our smartphones and mobile applications nowadays, we realise that a sizable portion of our life-critical data is floating about in the ether, available to a host of hackers.
+When we consider the relationship we have with our smartphones and mobile applications nowadays, we realize that a sizable portion of our life-critical data is floating about in the ether, available to a host of hackers.

 Criminals may obtain our name, age, home address, account details, and even our specific present location within a few meters with a single break-in.
 Enterprise apps transmit very sensitive data, which attackers are continuously on the lookout for.